 After completing each chapter, players are assessed with concise quizzes that are specifically designed to strengthen and solidify the knowledge they have gained.
 These exams guarantee that the fundamental principles are well understood prior to progressing to more complex subjects.

 In order to inspire and engage players while incorporating aspects of strategic decision-making, "PyAdventures" incorporates a currency system.
 Players earn coins as a reward for accurately responding to questions, which can be used later at a shop overseen by the non-player character Boris.
-Within the store, players have the option of purchasing hints or health points, use their accumulated golden coins to effectively solve challenges encountered in the game.
+Within the store, players have the option of purchasing hints or health points, using their accumulated golden coins to effectively solve challenges encountered in the game.
 This mechanism not only increases involvement but also provides fundamental economic decision-making abilities.

 The pinnacle of the game is the "Legacy Code" challenge, an extensive coding exercise that incorporates all the principles acquired during the game.
 The purpose of this ultimate challenge is to assess the player's capacity to combine and utilise their knowledge in a complex, practical situation.
 Completing this work remains to be a primary goal, and its effective incorporation will yield a substantial and gratifying conclusion to the gaming experience.